 As of end-December 2024, HK Inno.N's sublicensees are advancing the development, manufacture, and sale of tegoprazan in 45 countries excluding South Korea.
 In January 2025, HK.
-Inno.N signed a sublicense agreement in Australia and New Zealand, expanding tegoprazan's reach to 48 countries.
+Inno.N announced the signing of a sublicense agreement in Australia and New Zealand, expanding tegoprazan's reach to 48 countries.
+In May 2025, HK inno.N announced the signing of a regional expansion agreement with its sublicensee Tabuk, increasing the number of covered countries in the Middle East and North Africa to 16.
+With this expansion, tegoprazan had entered 54 countries as of end-May.